 A thing’s essence may not be absolutely equivalent to its nature for Spinoza, since a thing such as a square circle has a nature but cannot exist (Ip11) and one might interpret Spinoza as holding that anything which has an essence might exist (IId2).
 Still, the two terms might be taken interchangeably here because Spinoza is only describing existents.
 If this assumption is correct, then perhaps Spinoza’s reasoning runs like this:

-Particular things, subjects, are expressions of power, since they are modes of God's attributes (Ip25) and God's attributes constitute God's essence (ID4) and God's essence is his power (Ip34).
+Particular things are expressions of power, since they are modes of God’s attributes (Ip25) and God’s attributes constitute God’s essence (ID4) and God’s essence is his power (Ip34).
 It is self-evident that nothing can be destroyed except through an external cause (IIIp4), so an apparent particular thing which is self-destructive is in fact at least two (IIIp5).
 The power a genuine particular thing expresses, then, must therefore be directed toward its own perseverance in being (IIIp6).

 Pace Spinoza, the claim at IIIp4 that no thing can be destroyed except through an external cause is not clearly self-evident.
 Even assuming IIIp4 to be true, however, one might raise questions about Spinoza’s argument.
 Why is it that, just because a thing does not strive to destroy itself, that thing must therefore strive to persevere in being?
 A thing might, it seems, not strive for anything, or perhaps it might strive to do something which is neither perseverance nor self-destruction.
 Spinoza’s use of IP34 and Ip25c seems intended to rule out the first of these possibilities.
 Although Spinoza’s term ‘express’ (exprimere) is notoriously unclear, it may mean something like “is a particular form of.”
 In that case, because particular things are expressions of God’s essence, his power, they must be particular forms of power.
 So there cannot be a thing which does not strive at all or, in other words, there cannot be a thing which is not any expression of power at all.

 The second version of the objection, the version which notes the possibility that a particular thing as described in IIIp4 might strive for something other than either self-destruction or perseverance, remains a challenge to sympathetic readers of the Ethics however.
-The negation of IIIp6, that some thing does not strive to persevere in its being, where perseverance in being is understood as a particular end among many possible options, is perfectly consistent with the truth of IIIp4.
+The rejection of IIIp6 and an insistence that at least some thing does not strive to persevere in its being, where perseverance in being is understood as a particular end among many possible options, is perfectly consistent with the truth of IIIp4.
 After all, not striving to persevere in being, which IIIp6 rules out, is not the same thing as striving not to persevere in being, which IIIp4 rules out.
 A sympathetic reader of Spinoza might try to resolve the difficulty through an understanding of what it means to strive to persevere in being, under which striving to persevere in being comes to mean just the same thing as striving to do something other than destroy oneself, in particular, striving to maintain a present state.
 (See Curley 1, 109, for an interpretation similar to this one.)
-This reading comes closer to making the argument from IIIp4 to IIIp6 seem valid, but it raises a new problem: that of reconciling this interpretation of striving with Spinoza's accounts of human motivation which follow from IIIp6.
+This reading comes closer to making the argument from IIIp4 to IIIp6 seem valid, but it raises a new problem: that of reconciling this interpretation of striving with Spinoza’s accounts of human motivation which follow from IIIp6.
 For Spinoza consistently regards sane human beings as finite modes who, beyond merely not trying to kill themselves, actively try to preserve themselves.
 People do not merely resist changes to whatever state they are in; they strive to change their states in order to know more and in order to live with a greater force.
-One of the main problems Spinoza faces, then, is reconciling the most plausible version of IIIp6 as an account of the natures of ordinary objects (under which IIIp6 represents a version of the principle of inertia) with the most plausible version of IIIp6 as an account of human nature (under which IIIp6 represents a version of psychological egoism).
+One of the main problems Spinoza faces, then, is reconciling the most plausible version of IIIp6 as an account of the natures of ordinary objects (under which IIIp6 is a principle of inertia) with the most plausible version of IIIp6 as an account of human nature (under which IIIp6 is a version of psychological egoism).

 Despite worries that one might have about the validity of Spinoza’s argument, the doctrine has at least some claim to plausibility as an account of the nature of particular things.
 The Ethics stands badly in need of some account of what finite modes are, after all, and IIIp4 provides at least one interesting way of distinguishing genuine objects from mere constructs: if the thing in question destroys itself it is not a genuine object.
 Thus, by IIIp4, a thing that destroys itself—one might think a lit candle or a time bomb such a thing—is not a genuine object but a thing which does not destroy itself is.
 To the extent that IIIp4 makes most of the things we intuitively consider genuine objects genuine objects, it captures ordinary views.
 To the extent that it rules out some clear class of things that we intuitively consider genuine objects (lit candles and time bombs), it represents a controversial philosophical thesis.
 The plausibility of the doctrine depends on whether we find that there really is reason to find basic metaphysical differences in kind between “things” which tend to destroy themselves and things which do not.
 One strategy for defending the plausibility of IIIp4 may be to investigate what Spinoza means there by an “external cause.”
 Spinoza’s various claims about essences, properties, and accidents suggest that at least some of the cases of destruction that we might consider self-destruction are, for Spinoza, destruction by external causes (Garrett, 2002, pursues this strategy).
 So the class of things which tend to destroy themselves may be different from, and narrower than, one might think it is on a first reading of IIIp4.